Metal Properties: Strength

 How Do We Measure Strength in Cast and Machined Metal Parts?

 Measuring the strength of an actual product is not the same as measuring the strength of an alloy bar.
-In fact, part strength relies much more on theory than real-world testing.
+In fact, part strength relies as much on theory as real-world testing.
 Planning for the strength of a part starts early in the design phase.
 We work with our customers through an extensive APQP process where we ask questions about part performance and operational environment to ensure that our customers’ designs will lead to functional, manufacturable products.
 This process also helps our customers—often with our guidance—select the ideal alloy for each part.

 Our knowledge of material strength comes from resources like the ASTM standards, but it also comes from decades of hands-on experience producing cast and machined metal parts.
 We have produced thousands of parts, and each one is like a case study that helps us understand what works best in each unique situation.
-Along with standards, we apply that knowledge to each new project.
+Along with standards, we apply that knowledge to every new project.

 If our customers require further verification, we can perform a number of tests inside our casting facility.
 For example, we can carry out a hardness test on an actual cast part.
 While hardness and strength are not the same, there is a strong correlation between the two mechanical properties.
 We can also cast a bar in any alloy and perform destructive tests on it, much like those illustrated in the stress/strain curves above.
-This helps us determine whether an alloy that we plan to use for a part conforms to our customers’ performance requirements.
+This helps us determine whether an alloy we plan to use for a part conforms to customers’ performance requirements.

-Why Yield Strength and Tensile Strength are Important for Metal Manufacturers
+Why Yield Strength and Tensile Strength Are Important for Metal Manufacturers

-In machine shops like Eagle CNC and foundries like Eagle Alloy and Eagle Precision, yield strength and tensile strength are crucial data points and figure heavily into the overall design of every product.
+In machine shops like Eagle CNC and foundries like Eagle Alloy and Eagle Precision Cast Parts, yield strength and tensile strength are crucial data points and figure heavily into the overall design of every product.
 Our customers often come to us with product designs and specific needs for metal properties.
 While we are not design-responsible, we do work with them to choose the best alloy that will achieve their desired properties while maximizing efficiency in the manufacturing process.

 Eagle Group companies look at the manufacturing process holistically, so it’s more than just the material we cast that determines properties like strength.
-We closely control the material chemistry, handling, processing, and heat treatment that produce the material to meet the customer’s defined properties.
+We closely control the material chemistry, handling, processing, and heat treatments that produce the material to meet the customer’s defined properties.

 Once our cast parts are working in the field, their yield strength is put to the test.
 These parts often fit into more complex systems, and industrial products like valve bodies, tractor parts and rail ties undergo a broad range of stresses during everyday use.
 Components in any machine are expected to temporarily stretch or bend in fractional increments, as long as they don’t permanently deform or break during use.
+Making sure changes in shape are elastic and impermanent sums up the usefulness of understanding yield strength of each part.

 Tags: Metals, Metallurgy, Metal Properties, Mechanical Properties